 This Episode is titled “God’s Ox.”

-I want to begin by saying thanks to those who’ve messaged recently on the Facebook page to say they’re enjoying the podcast.
-What we’re doing here is ultra-amateur.
+Look, what we’re doing here is ultra-amateur.
 CS is a labor of love and makes no claim at being a scholarly review of history.
-As I study, I record these episodes in the hope others can tag along and learn alongside me.
+I share these episodes in the hope others can tag along and learn alongside me.
 I make no claim that this is exhaustive.
 On the contrary; it’s a cursory account meant to give a brief overview of Church history; a kind of verbal fly-over; with occasional moments when we linger over something interesting.
-I aim to give listeners a basic sense of when events occurred in relation to each other; who some of the main actors & actresses were & the part they played.
-And as I’ve said before, the episodes are intentionally short to make it easy to listen in the brief snatches as people are working out, doing chores, going for a walk—that kind of thing.
-I listen to about a dozen podcasts of varying lengths on a wide set of topics when exercising & working in the yard.
+I aim to give listeners a basic sense of when events occurred in relation to each other; who some of the main actors and actresses were with the part they played.
+And as I’ve said before, the episodes are intentionally short to make it easy to listen in the brief snatches as people are working out, doing chores, going for a walk, driving to work.
+What’s a kick is to hear about all the ways people HAVE connected to CS.
+Several have queued up a bunch of episodes and listened as they drive across country or fly overseas.

 It makes sense that Aristotle’s philosophy would be resurrected when we remember the goal of the Scholastics was to apply reason to faith; to seek to understand with the rational mind what the spirit already believed.
 It was Aristotle who’d developed the rules of formal logic.

 During the Middle Ages in Europe, all learning took place under the watchful eye of the Church.
 Theology reigned supreme among the sciences.
-Philosophers like Aristotle, the Muslim Averroes, and Maimonides the Jew were studied alongside the Bible.
+Philosophers like Aristotle, the Muslim Averroes [ah-ver-O –ee], and Jewish Maimonides were studied alongside the Bible.
 Scholars were especially fascinated by Aristotle.
 He seemed to have explained the entire universe, not by using Scripture but by his powers of observation and reason.

 For some ultra-conservatives, this emphasis on reason threatened to undermine traditional belief.
 Christians had come to think that knowledge could come only through God’s revelation, that only those to whom God chose to reveal truth could understand the universe.
 How could this be squared with the knowledge taught by these newly re-discovered philosophies?